Nickel in titanium

 Removal of titanium implants containing small amounts of nickel lead to resolution of symptoms in a nickel-allergic patient

 In another recently published case report, a patient reported severe pain after titanium plate placement, containing only 0.1% nickel.
-There was no rash, no infection and no loosening but an MRI revealed swelling, patch testing identified a nickel allergy.
+There was no rash, no infection and no loosening but an MRI revealed swelling.

 Could a Titanium Ulnar Shortening Plate Trigger a Metal Allergy?
 A Case Report, 2019